DamnedAngel/MnemoSyne-X/README.md

 ```

 The core module may be integrated directly to the MSX-DOS/Nextor
 executable, however.
-Please note that MnemoSyne-X manages segments in
+Since **MnemoSyne-X** manages segments in
-pages 1 and 2, so MnemoSyne-X must sit on pages 0 or 3.
-The MDO is
+pages 1 and 2, it must sit on pages 0 or 3.
+The MDO provided is,
-designed to be dinamycally loaded in the beginning of page 3.
+by default, to be dinamycally loaded in the beginning of page 3.

-### MDO
+### Using **MnemoSyne-X** in an MDO
-When using MnemoSyne-X in the
+When using **MnemoSyne-X** in the
 [MDO format](https://github.com/DamnedAngel/MSX-Templates-for-VisualStudio/blob/master/doc/manual.md#running-your-msx-dos-program-with-overlays-in-webmsx),
-the developer must create an MSX-DOS application with the MSX-DOS
+the developer must create, in addition to the MDO, an MSX-DOS application with the MSX-DOS
 template available
 [here](https://github.com/DamnedAngel/MSX-Templates-for-VisualStudio/releases/tag/v00.06.01)
-and configure MDO hooks, in __MDOSettings.txt__, as described below:
+and configure MDO hooks, in **MDOSettings.txt**, as described below:

     ;----------------------------------------------------------
     ;	MDO hooks